DHARANI200/blood-bank-and-donor-management-system/Readme.txt

 How to Run Project
-1. Download and Unzip the file on your local system copy bbdms.
+1. Download file on your local system copy bbdms.
 2. Put bbdms folder inside root directory

 Database Configuration